How to Get a Florida Real Estate License Without Losing Weeks

 Ask whether exam prep is included.
 Some providers bundle practice exams, flashcards, and study guides with the course.
 Others sell the 63-hour course alone and charge separately for exam prep.
 If the course costs $199 but exam prep costs an additional $150, your total is $349, which may be more than a $299 course that includes both.

-Read reviews from people who passed the state exam.
+Read outcomes, not just course reviews.
 Course completion is not the goal.
 Passing the state exam is the goal.
-Reviews that say "great course, easy to follow" are less useful than reviews that say "the practice exams prepared me for the state exam format."
+Reviews that say "great course, easy to follow" are less useful than reviews that explain whether the practice questions, explanations, and topic drills prepared the student for the state exam format.

 The End-of-Course Exam